codepo8/sonarwhal.com/.github/ISSUE_TEMPLATE.md

 <!--

-This template is for bug reports or suggestions for sonar's website (https://sonarwhal.com).
+This template is for bug reports or suggestions for sonarwhal's website (https://sonarwhal.com).
-If you have an issue with a URL when using the online scanner, please report it in https://github.com/sonarwhal/sonar.
+If you have an issue with a URL when using the online scanner, please report it in https://github.com/sonarwhal/sonarwhal.

 1. Propose a new feature/change: